nkthebass/XenoCPUUtility/README.md

+# XenoCPUUtility

-⭐ Official XenoCPUUtility Repository
+⭐ **Official XenoCPUUtility Repository**

-This is the original and actively maintained project by the author.
+This is the **original and actively maintained** XenoCPUUtility project by the author.

-Other repositories with the same name are third-party copies.

 ⚠️ **Project name & branding notice**
-The name **"XenoCPUUtility"** refers to this original project.
+The name **“XenoCPUUtility”** refers exclusively to this original project.
-Third-party copies or redistributions must not present themselves as the official source or imply authorship
+Third-party copies, forks, or redistributions must **not** present themselves as the official source or imply authorship or endorsement.

-Official downloads and releases are provided **only** on this repository.
+⚠️ **Download notice**
+Third-party redistributions of this project exist.
+Some provide **broken or defective installers**.
+**Official releases and working downloads are available only from this repository.**

+---
 This is the XenoCPUUtility I made to provide a quick, easy, and reliable CPU benchmarking software for both multicore and single core along with a built in variable thread and ram stress test this software becomes somewhat useful.